 [5.1] If Environmental Co-operation Action Fund funding is not essential for this project to take place, you may not be eligible for funding.

-Travel and overnight accommodation costs are included in the facilitation day rate, which is capped at £300 per day.
+Overnight accommodation costs are included in the facilitation day rate which is capped at £300 per day.